AutoZone Park: Size

 AutoZone Park has a seating capacity of 10,000, and has been aptly described as "one-third" of a major league baseball park.

 For its construction 17586 cuyd of concrete were used, or enough to cover 11 acre.
 There are 125738 sqft of brick walls surrounding it, utilizing 380,000 specially manufactured bricks.
 It holds 3,400 short ton of steel and 227 mi of electrical wiring.
 To build the playing field, 350 short ton of clay, and 5,000 short ton of sand were needed.
 The outfield contains 100000 sqft of sod.
 The infield is capable of draining 1 in of rain per hour. while remaining playable, which means that the field only rarely has to be covered during games.

 AutoZone Park also has one of the largest video screens in minor league baseball.
-It is located 127 ft above the play field, giving a view of the board to many areas of downtown Memphis.
+It is located 127 ft above the playing field, providing a view of the board to many areas of downtown Memphis.
 On January 10, 2012 the Memphis Commercial Appeal reported that the Redbirds planned to install a 60 by 60 ft full HD video display, replacing the old video screen.
 The new video board will be the largest in Minor League Baseball.